Skip to main content

 Understanding the effectiveness of long and short-acting benzos begins with the definition of half-life.
 Half-life describes the length of effectiveness of the drug.
 Short-acting benzos have a shorter half-life, meaning they process and leave the body in a shorter time.
 Long-acting benzodiazepines have a longer half-life.
 Long-acting benzos process over a longer period, staying in the body to be effective against negative symptoms for a longer period.

 Other differences between long and short-acting benzos are the withdrawal symptoms they produce when the drug wears off.
 Short-acting benzos have a higher risk of withdrawal symptoms because they leave the body quicker, which is more difficult for the body to adapt to.
 On the other hand, long-acting benzos produce withdrawal symptoms similar to a hangover because they take longer to leave the body.
-A healthcare provider must assess each patient to determine what type of benzodiazepine will be effective for the diagnosis.
+A healthcare insurance provider must assess each patient to determine what type of benzodiazepine will be effective for the diagnosis.

 Examples of short-acting benzos include the following medications: